MrtnBck/crypto-portfolio-tracker/README.md

 ### Concepts

-- add React ContextAPI to manage the state of the app
+- DONE: add React ContextAPI to manage the state of the app
 - create a custom hook to fetch data from the API
 - toast notifications for user feedback
-- Add react-router and create a separate page for the portfolio, create portfolio
+- DONE: Add react-router and create a separate page for the portfolio, create portfolio

 ### Portfolio